‘Little People, Big World’: Amy Roloff Visits Boyfriend’s Family, Fans Criticize Her Teeth

 “What a blast!
 Went to ID to visit Chris’ family and go snowmobiling.
 Just beautiful,” Amy said.

 Amy shared a few photos from her Idaho trip on social media.
 One photo showed both Amy and Chris on board their snow mobiles while another was a photo of the snow-covered scenery.
-The third photo, which Amy posted on both Facebook and Instagram, was a close up of the two.
+The third photo, which Amy posted on both Facebook and Instagram, was a close-up of the two.

 While the photo was praised by most of her followers for how genuinely happy Amy looked, at least a couple of people just couldn’t get over her set of pearly whites.